 Penn in the News

-Stephen Gale of the School of Arts and Sciences discusses bans on liquids on airlines.
+Steven Hahn of the School of Arts and Sciences comments on Harvard’s choice for president.

-Ann Rogers of the School of Nursing is cited for her research on sleep deprivation.
+Richard Ingersoll of the Graduate School of Education is cited for his research on teacher attrition.

 Theodore Hershberg of the School of Arts and Sciences discusses state Sen. Vincent Fumo.

 E. Ann Matter of the School of Arts and Sciences says Harvard’s new

 president will bring a different perspective.

 Dean Lee Stetson of Admissions says Penn applications are up.

 Provost Ronald Daniels discusses the addition of Philippe Bourgois as a Penn Integrates Knowledge professor in the School of Arts and Sciences and School of Medicine.

 Camille Charles of the School of Arts and Sciences discusses the role African immigrants play in affirmative action in the United States.

 Jennifer Pinto-Martin of the School of Nursing says it is possible that environmental factors could trigger an existing genetic predisposition to autism.